azureuse7/public_code/11-Docker/12-Multi-Staged Builds in Docke/main.md

 # How to Perform Multi-Staged Builds in Docker

-In development mode the npm run serve command starts a development server that serves the application to the user.
-That server not only serves the files but also provides the hot reload feature.

-In production mode, the npm run build command compiles all your JavaScript code into some static HTML, CSS, and JavaScript files.
-To run these files you don't need node or any other runtime dependencies.
-All you need is a server like nginx for example.

 To create an image where the application runs in production mode, you can take the following steps: